 If a Responsible Employee becomes aware of an instance of alleged Sexual Misconduct, Relationship Violence, or Stalking involving a student, the employee must promptly report that information to the Title IX Coordinator.
 The Title IX Coordinator makes the Sexual Misconduct and Relationship Violence Reporting Form available for this purpose.

-How to help a student who shares that they have experienced sexual harassment, sexual assault, and/or relationship violence:
+How to respond to a student who shares that they have experienced sexual misconduct, relationship violence, or stalking:

 - Assess the survivor's immediate safety and medical needs.
 If the survivor is in danger or it is a medical emergency, call Public Safety (570.577.1111) immediately to respond to the situation and/or provide transportation to the hospital.

 - Share information regarding the survivor's right to contact Public Safety (570.577.1111) and encourage the survivor to speak directly with an Advocate (570.850.6115).
 The Advocate can provide confidential support and advice on medical, academic, judicial or legal issues, counseling, and housing relocation.
 Offer to assist the survivor in making contacts as requested.

 - Convey to the survivor that all reports will be handled in confidence to the extent appropriate and allowed by law.

 Because the University has a responsibility to provide a safe and nondiscriminatory environment, you must share information concerning the incident with the University's Title IX Coordinator, who oversees all reports of sexual misconduct and relationship violence.
 The Title IX Coordinator will contact the survivor to assess the situation and provide information concerning resources and options.
 Talking with the Title IX Coordinator does not mean that the survivor is filing a formal complaint.
 The Title IX Coordinator will protect confidentiality to the extent appropriate and allowed by law.